mopidy/mopidy-local-sqlite/README.rst

 ========================================================================

 Mopidy-Local-SQLite is a Mopidy_ local library extension that uses an SQLite_ database for keeping track of your local media.

-It lets you browse your music collection by artist and album, and notices updates via ``mopidy local scan`` without a server restart.
+This extension lets you browse your music collection by artist and album, and notices updates via ``mopidy local scan`` without a server restart.

 Installation